PostgreSQL Interview Questions: Top 30 With Answers (2026)

 - Validated with switchover drills and replication lag SLOs.

-- Expect config rationale tied to workload profiles.
+- Expect questions on config rationale tied to workload profiles.

-- Validate vacuum strategy and bloat control outcomes.
+- Practice explaining vacuum strategy and bloat control outcomes.

 1. Observability with pg_stat_* and logs